-This blog is written by Dr. Sherry Pagoto, a licensed clinical psychologist and an Associate Professor of Medicine at the University of Massachusetts Medical School.
-My expertise is in obesity, nutrition, fitness, depression, stress, cancer prevention, and type 2 diabetes.
-I have been continuously funded by the NIH and/or CDC for 10 years and have published 95 papers in scientific journals including JAMA, NEJM, Obesity, JAMA Internal Medicine, American Journal of Preventive Medicine, American Journal of Public Health, American Journal of Clinical Nutrition, among many others.
-I have also published several book chapters and am editor of a book titled Psychological Co-Morbidities of Physical Illness (Springer, 2011).
+I am Dr. Sherry Pagoto, a licensed clinical psychologist and an Associate Professor of Medicine at the University of Massachusetts Medical School.
+I am an expert in obesity, nutrition, fitness, depression/stress, and cancer prevention.
+I have been continuously funded by the NIH and/or CDC for 11 years and have published 100 papers in scientific journals including JAMA, NEJM, Obesity, JAMA Internal Medicine, American Journal of Preventive Medicine, American Journal of Public Health, American Journal of Clinical Nutrition.
+I have a book called Psychological Co-Morbidities of Physical Illness (Springer, 2011).
 I am on the Board of Directors of the Society of Behavioral Medicine (SBM) and the Chair of the SBM Public Policy Leadership Group.
+As a behavioral scientist with expertise in digital health and social media, I have consulted for notable companies including Apple, Sears, and Empower Fitness.
 My work has been featured in Time.com, NPR.org ( and here, here and here), NBC News, MSNBC.com, CNN.com (and here), ABC News (and here), Washington Post, Reuters, WebMD, KevinMD.com (and here, here, here), Boston.com (and here and here), Live Science, BostonInno, Telegram & Gazette, ScienceDaily (and here), Boston Magazine (and here), New York Daily News, FoxNews.com (and here), AARP (and here), MedPageToday, MobiHealthNews (and here), CBC News, TalkAboutHealth.com, Blog Talk Radio, Huffington Post (and here and here), Daily Mail, and Elderbranch.
-I am also a regular expert guest on the NECN Morning Show, see a selection of my spots below.
-As a social media enthusiast, I started an exercise trend on Twitter called #plankaday. #Plankaday is now one of the top 10 most popular health hashtags on Twitter with over 9,000 users (join us!) and it has been featured in the Boston Globe.
-I also teach courses for medical residents and doctoral students on team science and randomized clinical trials.
-Please follow me on Twitter @DrSherryPagoto and check out my other blog called Shrink, on Psychology Today.
+I have been a repeat expert guest on the NECN Morning Show, see a selection of my spots below.
+As a social media enthusiast, I started an exercise trend on Twitter called #plankaday. #Plankaday is now one of the top 10 most popular health hashtags on Twitter with over 10,000 users (join us!) and it has been featured in the Boston Globe.
+Follow me on Twitter @DrSherryPagoto and check out my other blog called Shrink, on Psychology Today.
 Opinions expressed are my own and not of my employer.

 In this video I discuss the 5 most important keys to successful weight loss: